MatthiasKunnen/rulebook/languages/scss/lint/stylelint.md

 Add the following script to your package.json:
 `"lint:css": "stylelint \"src/**/*.scss\" --syntax scss"`.
-To run the linter execute `npm run lint:css`.
-For automatic fixing, run `npm run lint:css -- --fix`.
+To run the linter execute `yarn run lint:css`.
+For automatic fixing, run `yarn run lint:css --fix`.

 The glob pattern can be changed to match the correct path.